jpcoding/OpenSeesModel/README.md

 # OpenSeesModel
 column-beam node simulation

 More models will be uploaed

-Stay tuned of you are interested
+Stay tuned if you are interested